Twice Sequential Monte Carlo for Tree Search

-\paragraph{Compute} All experiments were run on the \cite{DAIC} cluster with a mix of [anonymized for review] Tesla V100-SXM2 32GB, NVIDIA A40 48GB, and A100 80GB GPU cards.
+\paragraph{Compute} All experiments were run on the \cite{DAIC} cluster with a mix of Tesla V100-SXM2 32GB, NVIDIA A40 48GB, and A100 80GB GPU cards.
 Each individual run (seed) used 2 CPU cores and $\leq$ 6 GB of VRAM.

 \paragraph{Wall-clock Training Time Estimation} To estimate the training runtime in seconds (Figure~\ref{fig:main_results_runtime}), we used an estimator of the the runtime-per-step (total runtime divided by steps) and multiplied this by the current training step to obtain a cumulative estimate.
 This estimator should more robustly deal with the variations in hardware, the compute clusters' background load and XLA dependent compilation.
 Of course, estimating runtime is strongly limited to hardware and implementation and the results presented in Figure \ref{fig:main_results_runtime} should only be taken with that in mind.